FOOD WITH A STORY

 In this way, my food crosses a line into critical art the ways I choose to source my ingredients, why I choose to include certain dishes in a menu at certain dinner tables with certain people, the messages I convey through beautiful plates... it all has intentional meaning and storyline.

 That is how it crosses the line into being considered an art form rather than simply tasty and pretty food!

 AND WILL IT BE THOUGHT-PROVOKING?

 YES - ART ALWAYS IS!

-The narrative of every menu Eyal Liebman, the best private chef in Toronto, creates will never repeat - just as there is only one original painting, Chef prefers there to be only one original menu for each event.
+The narrative of every menu Eyal Liebman, the best private chef in Toronto, creates will never repeat - just as there is only one original painting, This Private Chef prefers there to be only one original menu for each event.